 If, however, you live at the southern end (zone 8) of the plant's growing range, you may find that the bush profits from being located in a spot that offers partial shade.

-But, in the north, you would generally want to avoid growing it on the east side or north side of a house (where there will be more shade than there will be on the south side or west side).
+But, in the north, avoid growing it on the east side or north side of a house (where there will be more shade than there will be on the south side or west side).

-It will grow best in a well-drained soil.
+The plant will grow best in well-drained soil.
 You can promote good drainage in the ground that you are planting in by spading in compost.
 The soil should be allowed neither to become too wet nor too dry.
-This shrub prefers a soil pH that is acidic.
+This shrub prefers a soil pH that is more acidic.